 Hien T. Phan

-Andrew Ware is graduating senior (December 2018) majoring in Economics and Philosophy.
-He is interested in exploring how technology and shared value can improve society and the economy in the future.
-Andrew is Co-Coordinator of the Socratic Society, helping to organize and facilitate weekly cross-disciplinary philosophical discussions on a broad range of topics.
-As Co-Managing Director of the Rines Angel Fund, the undergraduate angel investment fund at UNH that invests in startups, he engages in the evaluation of innovative business ideas.
-Andrew will be interning this summer with Impax Asset Management LLC | Pax World Funds in Portsmouth, NH, contributing to sustainable investing initiatives.
-He is excited to analyze companies in the context of environmental, social, and governance issues and to research potential investment opportunities.
-Andrew plans to attend law school after graduation and looks forward to pursuing a career in regulation or public policy at the intersection of his interests in economics, ethics, and innovation.
+At the time of participation, Andrew Ware was a graduating senior (December 2018) majoring in Economics and Philosophy.
+He was interested in exploring how technology and shared value can improve society and the economy in the future.
+Andrew was Co-Coordinator of the Socratic Society, helping to organize and facilitate weekly cross-disciplinary philosophical discussions on a broad range of topics.
+As Co-Managing Director of the Rines Angel Fund, the undergraduate angel investment fund at UNH that invests in startups, he engaged in the evaluation of innovative business ideas.
+Andrew interned with Impax Asset Management LLC | Pax World Funds in Portsmouth, NH, contributing to sustainable investing initiatives.
+He was excited to analyze companies in the context of environmental, social, and governance issues and to research potential investment opportunities.

 Photography thanks to Raya Al-Hashmi.